 Mt.
 Memorial Cemetery History

 In 1836, when the cemetery was officially established, Liberty's population numbered just 700.
-The original town comprised 50 acres, about 6 square blocks, which was centered on the present day town square.
-The cemetery was located on the next hilltop to the east, a distance of about 0.5 mile and well outside the city limits.
+The original town comprised 50 acres, about six square blocks, which was centered on the present day town square.
+The cemetery was located on the next hilltop to the east, a distance of about half a mile and well outside the city limits.

 Its location, apart from the town, seems to follow the early nineteenth century trend to establish the common burial ground away from populated areas.
 Prior to this time, the deceased were interred in church yards or in family plots on the homestead.
 However, due to space constraints and a growing awareness of public health hazards, burial customs began to change in the early 1800s.

 New "rural" cemeteries were park-like areas; pleasant places for the living to visit their lost loved ones.
 Locations were selected for their natural beauty and proximity to heaven.
 Mt.
 Memorial meets the criteria for a rural cemetery, chosen for its peaceful beauty, uninterrupted vistas in all directions and a secluded hilltop spot where the dead could be closer to God.
 The location was likely thought to be ideal for a final resting place.

 Cemetery NamesThe cemetery was not officially named until 1916.
 It was known as the "Old Graveyard" or the "Old Burying Ground."
 Although several names were proposed, including Hillcrest in 1915, Gethsemane and Forest Hill, it wasn't until October 1916 the current name of Mt.
 Memorial was selected via an election by the lot owners.

 *Information compiled from the City of Liberty's application for Mt.
 Memorial to the National Register of Historic Places registry.